Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA

 \subsection{Framework Overview}

-To bridge the gap between TQA and data preparation, we propose \ours, a question-oriented data-preparation orchestration framework designed to enable high-quality tabular question answering.
-Figure~\ref{fig:framework2} provides an overview of its architecture. \ours frames data preparation as a model-driven orchestration process that, given a question and a table, automatically composes and executes a tailored sequence of transformations that reshape the table to better expose the answer.
+To bridge the gap between TQA and data preparation, we propose \ours, a question-oriented data-preparation orchestration framework for high-quality tabular question answering (Figure~\ref{fig:framework2}).
+Given a question and a table, \ours automatically composes and executes a tailored transformation sequence that reshapes the table to better expose the answer.